List of Speaker of the United States House of Representatives elections: December 1801

 An election for speaker took place on December 7, 1801, at the start of the 7th Congress, following the 1800–01 elections in which Democratic-Republicans won a majority of the seats.
 Nathaniel Macon received a majority of the votes cast and was elected speaker.

 October 1803

 An election for speaker took place on October 17, 1803, at the start of the 8th Congress, following the 1802–03 elections in which Democratic-Republicans won a majority of the seats.
 Nathaniel Macon received a majority of the votes cast and was re-elected speaker.

 December 1805

-An election for speaker took place December 2, 1805, at the start of the 9th Congress, following the 1804–05 elections in which the Democratic-Republicans won a majority of the seats.
+An election for speaker took place on December 2, 1805, at the start of the 9th Congress, following the 1804–05 elections in which the Democratic-Republicans won a majority of the seats.
 Nathaniel Macon received a majority of the votes cast in the 3rd ballot and was re-elected speaker.
 A number of Democratic-Republicans did not support Macon's bid for a third term as he had broken ranks with President Jefferson and aligned himself with the splinter Quids faction.